centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 1. Customer fills in address information on the checkout page.
 2. When the customer is done, they can select a payment option.
-3. If Adyen Checkout is selected (Most likely by showing the Credit Card-logos/Swish/Klarna or similar as the payment option) a call should be made to Centra using `POST /payment` including the address information.
+3. If Adyen Drop-In is selected (Most likely by showing the Credit Card-logos/Swish/Klarna or similar as the payment option) a call should be made to Centra using `POST /payment` including the address information.
 4. Centra will initiate Adyen Drop-In and give back a HTML-snippet together with an indication that you actually got `adyen-drop-in` in the response.
 5. The website renders the HTML for Adyen Drop-In.
 6. The customer fills in the information, or selects what payment method they want to use in Adyen Drop-In.